 Please don’t publish my name.

 When you talk about education funding, particularly property taxes, “the rich” really refers to the top 20% or so in household income.
-As of 2010, the last year the data was available, you’re basically talking about any household with a median pre-tax income of $112,800 per annum, or $9,400 per month.
+As of 2010, the last year the data was available, that group – about 1 in 5 families – basically meant any household with a median pre-tax income of $112,800 per annum, or $9,400 per month.
 To understand the motivation of the behavior you describe, you need to look at the demographic profile of the people you’re trying to analyze.

 The Three Conditions That Lead to the Outcome You Are Describing